-The plaza includes two residential towers that resemble China's mountains and river landscapes.
+The 142m-tall plaza includes two residential towers that resemble China’s mountains and river landscapes.
 Landscape elements have also been included in the tower interiors.
 The twin tower building stands on an area of 128,177m² above ground level, while the area below ground level is 94,832m².

 The exterior façade of the buildings resembles the country’s ridges and valleys, which highlights the smoothness and verticality of the façade.
 Furthermore, the ridges of the towers feature an energy-efficient ventilation and filtration system that draws a natural breeze indoors.

 A 17m-high courtyard lobby connects the two towers.
 The lobby features sounds similar to that of flowing water to recreate the sensation of being in a mountain valley.